-Is it time to start using fiberglass windows in your homes?
+Is it time to start using fiberglass replacement windows in your home?

 Michael Anschel is not a fan of vinyl windows, but he loves wood.
 “Wood requires very little additional energy to manipulate,” says the principal of Otogawa-Anschel Design-Build in Minneapolis.
 “It is stored carbon, it can be easily handled when its useful life has ended, and it is beautiful.”

 But if Anschel had to compromise, he would go with fiberglass.

 “I feel better about fiberglass,” Anschel says.
 “The expansion and contraction of the frame material and the glass are closer, so durability is increased.
 They are more stable overall, and failures seem less likely.”

 Fiberglass windows have been around for a while, but in recent years the product has achieved a higher profile.
 Because of the many benefits, manufacturers say it’s the perfect material for windows.